METAL ON METAL HIP REPLACEMENT LAWSUITS

 Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?

 MCT Law has focused its practice on defective hip replacement cases for over a decade.
 Our Firm filed the first lawsuit involving a modern generation model metal on metal hip replacement in the United States in 2008.
-Find out what kind of experience any law firm you are considering has in litigating orthopedic joint replacement cases.
+Find out what kind of experience any attorney has in litigating orthopedic joint replacement cases.

 Complications From Metal on Metal Hip Replacements